fildaio/FilDA/Join_FilDA-Produce_Manager_JD.md

 - Prior experience building in crypto/DeFi

 ### How to apply
-Please send an email to dev@filda.io with the subject "[Your name] — Front End Developer Application".
+Please send an email to dev@filda.io with the subject "[Your name] — Product manager Application".
 Please attach any evidence that you are qualified for the job.

 ### Important
 Remote/Global